Poor sleep, stress, strains, injury, and possibly certain personality characteristics may increase the risk of fibromyalgia.

 Pain may be intense.
 It usually worsens with fatigue, straining, or after overuse.
 Specific areas of muscle are often tender when firm fingertip pressure is applied.
 These areas are called tender points.
 During flare-ups, muscles become tight, or spasms may occur.

 Many affected people do not sleep well and feel anxious, and sometimes depressed or tense.
 Fatigue is common, as are mental problems such as difficulty concentrating and a general feeling of mental cloudiness.
 Many affected people are perfectionists, or have a type A personality.
 They may also have migraines Migraines A migraine headache is typically a pulsating or throbbing pain that ranges from moderate to severe.
 It can affect one or both sides of the head.
 It is often worsened by physical activity, light... read more or tension headaches Tension-Type Headaches A tension-type headache is usually mild to moderate pain that feels like a band tightening around the head.
 Stress, sleep disturbances, neck or jaw pain, or eye strain may trigger these headaches... read more , interstitial cystitis Interstitial Cystitis Interstitial cystitis is noninfectious bladder inflammation.
-Interstitial cystitis causes pain above the bladder, in the pelvis, or in the lower abdomen, and the frequent and urgent need to... read more (a bladder condition that may include pain when urinating), and irritable bowel syndrome Irritable Bowel Syndrome (IBS) (with some combination of constipation, diarrhea, abdominal discomfort, and bloating).
+Interstitial cystitis causes pain over the bladder, in the pelvis, or in the lower abdomen, and the frequent and urgent need to urinate... read more (a bladder condition that may include pain when urinating), and irritable bowel syndrome Irritable Bowel Syndrome (IBS) (with some combination of constipation, diarrhea, abdominal discomfort, and bloating).
 People may have pins-and-needles sensations, typically affecting both sides of the body.

 The same conditions that may contribute to the development of fibromyalgia can make symptoms worse.
 They include emotional stress, poor sleep, injury, and fatigue.
 Fearing that symptoms represent a serious illness can also make symptoms worse.
 Having a doctor, family member, or friend imply that the disorder is “all in the head” can worsen symptoms as well.
 People may also feel frustrated because they are often told that they "look good" even though they are feeling unwell.